Post Summary: Denali Road Lottery

 ** Bathroom available 24/7

 One might expect Denali to be as abundant in wildlife.
 It isn’t.
 Denali isn’t Yellowstone where there is a buffalo every 100 feet.
 Life in the Tundra is hard and the food is much scarcer so the animals are larger and much more spread out.
 There are five main large mammals to see in Denali.
 There is no guarantee you will see any wildlife.
 After spending a summer in a park here are the best areas to see wildlife.
-These are my recommendation for where I have commonly seen these animals, but you can see any animal anywhere in the park.
+These are my recommendations for where I have commonly seen these animals, but you can see any animal anywhere in the park.

 Moose – Mile 8 – 13 – Look for the signs designating the area closed to hiking and photography off the road.
 I call this area my moose spot.
 About 75% of my visit to Denali, I would see a moose in this area.

 There are estimated to be 1,800 moose in the park.

 Grizzly Bear – Mile 37 – 43 (Sable Pass) and Mile 54 – 58 – Sable Pass is closed to hiking due to the high presence of grizzly bears in the area.
 Most of the bear sighting are in this area.
 I have had great luck around Mile 57 at seeing bears on the hillsides.
 Look for the brown bush that moves.